damienemmerson/ST-Edge-SomfyConnexoon/README.md

 # Somfy Connexoon Edge Driver
 This is a Smartthings Edge Driver for Somfy Connexoon.

-The driver has been developed to work with Connexoon (RTS) hubs and currently only supports the discovery of Somfy RTS blinds.
-More Somfy RTS devices can be added (Roller shutters, Windows, Curtains, etc) - Just ask me!
+The driver has been developed to work with Connexoon Hubs and currently only supports the discovery of Somfy blinds (RTS).
+More Somfy devices can be added (Roller shutters, Windows, Curtains, etc) - Just ask me!

 The edge driver should also work with Somfy Tahoma Hubs.
 However, this has not been tested.